Meet The Lumberjack Basketball Newcomers

 A: Phoenix Suns.

-Q: Who is your favorite athlete?
+Q: Who are your favorite athletes?

 A: Steve Nash.